Singer Corporation: Late 20th and early 21st centuries

+In 1989 Semi-Tech Global purchased SSMC along with the rights to the Singer name, allowing for the renaming of SSMC back to Singer.
+As a result the former Singer Corporation was renamed to Bicoastal Corporation.
+Semi-Tech Global incorporated Singer (former SSMC Ltd.) into Singer N.V., based in the Netherlands Antilles, owned by the Hong Kong holding company.

-Singer N.V. filed bankruptcy in 1999 and was acquired by Kohlberg & Company.
+Singer N.V. filed for bankruptcy in 1999, and was acquired by Kohlberg & Company.
 In 1997, Singer (Singer N.V.)
 US operations moved its consumer products to LaVergne, Tennessee.
 This location also served its wholesale distribution of sewing machines and parts.
-In 2006 The parent company of Singer - Kohlberg & Company, acquired Husqvarna and Pfaff brands.
-This merged the three brands into the current company the SVP Group.
+In 2006 the parent company of Singer, Kohlberg & Company, acquired the Husqvarna and Pfaff brands.
+This merged the three brands into the current company, the SVP Group.
 Its main competitors are Baby Lock, Bernina, Brother, Janome, Juki and Aisin Seiki.

+In 2017, the company launched their new Singer Sewing Assistant App.